Xi to host first China-Central Asia summit this month - ExBulletin

 Beijing adheres to a “good neighbor and friendship” policy towards Central Asia, Foreign Minister Qin Gang said during a meeting with regional counterparts in northwest Xi’ year last month.

-“All parties reiterated…firm mutual support on issues concerning each other’s core interests, fierce opposition to outside interference in internal affairs, and resolute rejection of…force creating chaos and turbulence in Central Asia. “, according to a Chinese Ministry of Foreign Affairs. minutes of the meeting.
+“All parties reiterated (…) firm mutual support on issues concerning each other’s core interests, fierce opposition to outside interference in internal affairs, and resolute rejection of (…) force creating chaos and turbulence in Central Asia,” according to a Chinese spokesperson.
+Ministry report on the meeting.

-The Central Asian republics were part of the Soviet Union and have been dominated by Moscow since the mid-19th century.
+The authoritarian republics of Central Asia were part of the Soviet Union and have been dominated by Moscow since the mid-19th century.

 But Russia’s influence has been increasingly challenged since its invasion of Ukraine, with Beijing courting Moscow’s traditional allies in the region.